 And the ice cream cone reminds many Japanese of Glico Giant Caplico, which I bought today, with a sense of nostalgia, for it has been a long-time favorite of children in Japan.

 Glico Giant Caplico

-As you can see in the photos above, the chocolate snack Glico Giant Caplico is cone-shaped, where milk chocolate is filled in the wafer cone and topped with the cookie-like strawberry-flavored or milk-flavored chocolate.
+As you can see in the photos above, the chocolate snack Glico Giant Caplico is cone-shaped, like soft-serve ice cream.

 In the wafer cone, brown milk chocolate is filled and topped with cookie-like strawberry or milk-flavored chocolate.

 Here, in place of vanilla ice cream, un-meltable air-in milk chocolate is fully filled in the wafer cone.

 The chocolate part is like a honeycomb.
 It is mild and milky with a much more pleasant crunch than ordinary cookies.

 By the way, “Giant Cone (ジャイアントコーン)“, introduced in 1978 also by Glico, is the real cone ice cream shaped just like Giant Caplico.